 Jeff Longshore, PE

-Jeff Longshore provided civil and environmental design for Cape Canaveral Launch Complex 41.
+Jeff Longshore provided civil and environmental design for Space Launch Complex 41.
 Jeff leads teams of civil engineers and computer-aided designers.
-With the Merritt Island team since 2011, Jason specializes in high-profile projects.
+With the Merritt Island team since 2011, Jeff specializes in high-profile projects with challenging parameters.
 He has a Bachelor of Science in Civil Engineering from the University of Central Florida.
 Contact him at [email protected].

 Jason Menzies, PE